-As the instructor of record for a class or section, or an authorized grade submission delegate, you can submit grades online to Graduations and Academic Records during the quarterly grade submission period.
-Note: Only those who have official permission can submit grades online with Catalyst GradeBook.
+As the instructor of record for a class or section, or an authorized grade submission delegate, you can submit grades online to Graduation and Academic Records during the quarterly grade submission period.

 Tip: If the Review and submit button is unavailable or disabled, either you do not have permission to submit grades, or some students do not have a grade assigned.
 Check to make sure that all students in the currently displayed section or class have valid final grades.
 To view a list of instructors permitted to submit grades for each section, click the information icon in the upper right of the grade submission form.

-- Once you have verified all of the final grades, click Submit grades to send all grades to the Registrar.
+- Once you have verified all the grades, click Submit grades to finalize grade submission.
+You will move to the confirmation page.

 About the Grade Options